CCMHS NEWS

 Visit to the NATIONAL COAL MINING MUSEUM FOR ENGLAND

 The society made its first outing of 2004 to the above venue located at the old Caphouse Colliery in the South Yorkshire coalfield.
-A superb 49 seater executive coach was supplied by Hill's Coaches Ltd of Wolverhampton.
+A superb 49 seat executive coach was supplied by Hill's Coaches Ltd of Wolverhampton.
 The group was made up of mainly non mining people, a few CCMHS members and 9 children (also travelling with us were 6 boxes of books donated to the museum by Cannock Library and The Museum of Cannock Chase) We left Hednesford bus station at 08.30am and arrived at the museum at 10.30am.
 Mick Drury led the way to the museum shop so that the visitors could be booked onto one of the 3 underground tours arranged for our group, these tours were to leave the surface at ten minute intervals beginning at 11.40am.
 With some trepidation our non miners collected their helmets, belts and lamps from the lamp room.
 This mine is classed as a working mine so it is still covered by the Coal Mines Regulations; people handed over their contraband to the lampman.
 The guide for each group was a retired miner, who introduced himself and informed everyone of the rules for the visit, he then went on to describe the Colliery which was the oldest surviving pit in England dating from the late 1700s.
 Then on to the small cage which holds a maximum of 19 men and the 140 meter ride to the pit bottom and the world on the coal miner.
 The underground has been set out in various stages of advance from Victorian times to the present day, with examples of hand getting, early coal cutters, blasting, and modern longwall equipment.
 The setting is very good and the guides are excellent with a very broad back ground in mining methods.
 It took approximately 2 hrs to get back to the surface, hand in the equipment and collect cigarettes matches, watches and cameras, then off to lunch in a very nice restaurant which any miner wished that his pit had been blessed with.
 The weather by this time had turned quite foul if not atrocious but the intrepid group made their way round the surface exhibitions such as the steam winding house with its steam winder, coal through the ages exhibit and various other exhibitions, especially the pit ponies, one of which had worked down the pit until 1993.

 No one used the pit head baths, Wonder Why?
 So with the weather trying it hardest to blow the headgear down and wash the pit mount away the decision was taken at 3.30pm to return home.
 We arrived back in Hednesford at 6.00pm.
 It was agreed by all to have been a most interesting and educational visit, people who had never been underground before were most impressed and awed by the experience and said they would not have missed it for anything, and were asking when the next visit was to Big Pit in Wales (It appears they have been bitten by the mining bug).
 The Museum is a must for anybody to visit, it is an experience that you do not have every day and it puts the mining of coal into a different prospective when you've be down a mine yourself.
 The CCMHS congratulate the Mining Museum of England on a superb reconstruction and heritage site and would like to thank them for showing their hospitality on our group visit.

-Our visit to the National Coal Mining Museum of Wales at Big Pit the former Kearsley Pit (Wales Underground - Big Pit (National Mining Museum of Wales) took place on the 11th September 2004, and was a success although perhaps we could have done with a little more time at the venue as there was a great deal to see on the surface.
+Our visit to the National Coal Mining Museum of Wales at Big Pit the former Kersley Pit (Wales Underground - Big Pit (National Mining Museum of Wales) took place on the 11th September 2004, and was a success although perhaps we could have done with a little more time at the venue as there was a great deal to see on the surface.
 The underground visit was about 50 minutes in duration and was not as long as the one at Caphouse Colliery which we visited earlier in the year.
 The pit was on the side of the mountain and started life as a inclined drift mine over 200 years ago as the distance into the mine increased and the distance for the women and boys to drag the coal back out of the mine (up the incline) slowed production it was decided to sink a shaft nearer the coal.
 It was down this shaft we descended some 300ft to the old pit bottom to start the tour.
 The guides were excellent and were all ex-colliers, they were pleasant, well informed and had all the time in the world for the children in the party.
 We were shown such things as the huge haulage motor that draw the tubs up the incline from the coal faces 2.5 miles inside the mountain and the small haulage that then lowered them into the pit bottom.
 Then to an area were a mock up of stall and pillar work had been created, onto the stables with the individual stalls and the ostlers cabin and rows of hanging horse shoes and harness and traces.
 Round the corner took us deeper into the mine down an incline that would put us 450 feet below ground then the long walk back to the pit bottom and the surface.

 The surface layout was a credit to the museum the Baths had been made into a walk through exhibition with site and sound shows plus static exhibits.
 Bank of the original lockers and shower bays had been retained and gave an insight into the state of the men when they came out of the pit and is worth a visit if you are that way on.
 The winding engine house and winding engine although electrically driven was immaculate and looked like a winding house should (spotless).
 There was a marvellous place called the Galleries (I understand it was the original entrance to "DODD'S SLOPE" probably the best mining sight and sound exhibition I have visited and again worth calling in to see there were examples of shotfiring on a solid rock head, a Dosco roadheader, back ripping and a coalface all with the sights and sounds associated with these operations.